newhavenrb/conferences/Frustration-Driven-Development.md

 * Problems he sees often:
     * Refactoring:  Extract Method (and extract classes in the process)
         * "Separate nouns and verbs"
+    * The all knowing `User` class
+        * More modules?
+That makes it worse!

 ## Discussion